computationalgeography/campo/documentation/general/install.rst

 Upgrade using pip
 -----------------

+Most likely it is sufficient to upgrade the Campo module instead of recreating the conda environment.
-You can upgrade Campo to a newer version using pip:
+Within your ``campo`` environment you can upgrade Campo to a newer version using pip:

 .. include:: ../pip.rst